There will be fair inquiry into alleged corp governance issues at PFS, says promoter PTC India | Business

 The committee has been constituted by the board of PTC India.

+Hours after Mishra addressed the media, PTC India informed the stock exchanges that Kacker has resigned from the company's board with immediate effect.

-About the three independent directors quitting the board of PFS, Mishra raised doubts about their intentions, saying that the resignation letters of two directors are almost the same.
+About the three independent directors quitting the board of PFS, Mishra, during the media briefing, raised doubts about their intentions, saying that the resignation letters of two directors are almost the same.

 He also pointed out that there were many factual errors in the resignation letters of the directors.